Where to Stay in Salzburg First Time: 10 Best Areas

 Best places to stay in Leopoldskron-Moos:

-• Hotel Schloss Leopoldskron This exclusive hotel offers scenic mountain views and cosy rooms in an annex of the historic Leopoldskron Palace, just 2 km from Salzburg’s historic centre.
+luxuxry ($$$): Hotel Schloss Leopoldskron, exclusive hotel offering views of the mountain and cosy rooms in an annex of the historic Leopoldskron Palace.
 Scenes from The Sound of Music were filmed on site, and the Salzburg Festival was founded there.
+Jogging and cycling trails are right outside the hotel.

-• Pension Ballwein Located 2.6 km from Festival Hall Salzburg, Pension Ballwein features free WiFi access and free private parking.
+mid-range ($$): Pension Ballwein Located a short drive by car from Festival Hall Salzburg, featuring free WiFi and free private parking.

 Lehen, a great base for authentic Austrian